Annielytix/azure-azdoc/README.md

 # azure-azdoc

-This project is used to identify and download useful pdf documentation, particularly Azure-related, from the public Microsoft download site in the following Azure Storage container:
+This project is used to identify and download useful PDF documentation, particularly Azure-related, from the public Microsoft download site in the following Azure Storage container: